-Step 1.
-Connect your SSD and make sure your computer can recognize it.
-Then, download, AOMEI Backupper Standard and run it.
+1. Connect your SSD and make sure your computer can recognize it.
+Then, download AOMEI Backupper Standard and run it.
 Click Clone at the sidebar and then Disk Clone.

-Step 2.
-Select your HDD as Source Disk, and click Next.
+2. Select the current HDD as source disk, and click Next.

-Step 3.
-Select your SSD as Destination Disk, and click Next.
+3. Select the new SSD as destination disk, and click Next.

-Step 4.
-Check "SSD Alignment" to increase the read and write speed of your SSD.
+4. Check "SSD Alignment" to increase the read and write speed of the new SSD.
 Then, click "Start Clone" to begin the process.

-2. Format HDD with Disk Management and use it as storage after your computer successfully boot from the cloned SSD.
 Type diskmgmt.msc in the Run window and click OK to open this tool.
-Right-click the HDD disk and select "Format", then follow on-screen instructions.
+Right-click the HDD disk and select "Format...", then follow on-screen instructions.

-3. Restore file backup with Windows 10 backup utility -AOMEI Backupper.
-Click Restore, select the files need to be restored and destination to save files, click Start Restore.
+If you create a file backup before you transfer Windows 10 from HDD to SSD, you can open AOMEI Backupper Standard, click Restore and Select Task, select the files need to be restored and destination to save files, click Start Restore.